-How information will be shared Recipient Case-by-case Bulk transfer Direct log-in access Explain specifics of the sharing, as well as how these disclosures will support and are compatible with the purposes of the collection.
-Within the Component X Records in this system are directly access by OVC federal staff and contractors to review, vet, and make decisions about award recipients.
+How information will be shared Recipient Case- by- case Bulk transfer Direct log-in access Explain specifics of the sharing, as well as how these disclosures will support and are compatible with the purposes of the collection.
+Within the Component X To complete required vetting, CBOB nominees complete and submit an Authorization For Release Of Information form.
+OJP staff can directly access records within the CBOB system as needed for review.